aynaever/timer.nvim/README.md

 - Is Paused: show if the timer is paused

 ## Usage
-Those are the available user commands, which you map them however you want with any keybindings:
+Those are the available user commands, which you can map them however you want with any keybindings:
-- `:TimerStart`
+- `:TimerStart` : start timer
-- `:TimerPause`
+- `:TimerPause` : pause timer
-- `:TimerResume`
+- `:TimerResume` : resume timer
-- `:TimerDisplay`
+- `:TimerDisplay` : display timer
-- `:TimerIsPause`
+- `:TimerIsPause` : check if timer is paused